Team members will be necessary when you want to build a company from scratch; you have to carefully plan your strategy and resources.

 5. Look for Resourceful and Influential Individuals

-Your team should be comprised of some people who have professional connections with different organizations, individuals, and/or clients.
+Your team should be comprised of people who have professional connections with different organizations, individuals, and/or clients.

 Ideally, they should be influential, meaning that people will recognize them as an authority in their corresponding field.